dougsweetser/Q/docs/SR/problem_set_4.md

 rates to have the parents return younger than their children.

 The second question concerns reversing the aging process.
-The aging process will appear to procede in the same manor for both parent and child.
-Why is this not reversable?
+The aging process will appear to proceed in the same manor for both parent and child.
+Why is this not reversible?
 Find the quaternion that reverses time.

 LTimeRev q[t, x, y, z] = q[-t, x, y, z]